Private Label Masters - Tim Sanders - Course Review

-Be certain that you’ve “counted the cost” of involvement, as the saying, “you don’t know until you try it,” doesn’t account for the whole picture.
+But be certain that you’ve “counted the cost” of involvement, because the saying, “you won’t know until you try it,” just doesn't cut it in this case.

-Overall, Tim has built and continues to maintain an high quality, practical course on the FBA business module, walking you through the majority of what's necessary to begin as a Private Label Master on Bezo’s creation.
-(Amazon is very complex and no course has it all)
+Overall, Tim has built and continues to maintain a high quality, practical course on the FBA business module, walking you through the majority of what's necessary to begin as a Private Label Master on Bezos’s creation.
+(Also, keep in mind that Amazon is very complex and no course has it all.)